OpenZeppelin/openzeppelin-labs/upgradeability_using_unstructured_storage/readme.md

-# Upgradeability using fixed storage
+# Upgradeability using unstructured storage

 This idea builds on _upgradeability using inherited storage_ but redefining the storage structure of the contracts required for upgradeability purpose.
 The idea here is to use fixed storage slots to store the required data for